 Among other instruments, we use interest rate swaps to hedge against the risk of rising interest rates.
-If we were to include as a component of our cost of funds the amortization of upfront payments and the actual and accrued periodic payments on our interest rate swaps used to hedge our assets, our total average cost of funds would increase to 1.65% for the three-month period ended March 31, 2021 and decrease to 2.57% for the three-month period ended March 31, 2020.
-Excluding the Catch-up Premium Amortization Adjustment, our net interest margin, defined as the yield on our portfolio of yield-bearing targeted assets less our cost of funds (including amortization of upfront payments and actual and accrued periodic payments on interest rate swaps as described above), was 3.42% and 3.11% for the three-month periods ended March 31, 2021 and 2020, respectively.
+If we were to include as a component of our cost of funds the amortization of upfront payments and the actual and accrued periodic payments on our interest rate swaps used to hedge our assets, our total average cost of funds would decrease to 1.28% and increase to 1.65% for the three-month periods ended March 31, 2022 and 2021, respectively.
+Excluding the Catch-up Premium Amortization Adjustment, our net interest margin, defined as the yield on our portfolio of yield-bearing targeted assets less our cost of funds (including amortization of upfront payments and actual and accrued periodic payments on interest rate swaps as described above), was 3.21% and 3.42% for the three-month periods ended March 31, 2022 and 2021, respectively.
 These metrics do not include costs associated with other instruments that we use to hedge interest rate risk, such as TBAs and futures.